-As pressures mount to drive the minimum wage to $15 or more per hour, we expect that businesses will need to adopt incentive plans or bonuses to drive more productivity.
-More than 50% of total cost of fulfillment is labor.
-More companies will utilize an incentive pay plan as part of their pay structure.
+As pressures mount to drive the minimum wage to $15 or more per hour, we expect that ecommerce and direct-to-consumer businesses will need to adopt incentive plans or bonuses to drive more productivity.
+More than 50% of total cost of fulfillment is labor, and more companies will utilize an incentive pay plan as part of their pay structure.

-Incentive pay is a bonus over and above hourly wage an associate can earn by meeting pre-set requirements or criteria.
-It can be based on productivity quality or safety.
+Incentive pay is a bonus over and above hourly wage an associate can earn by meeting preset requirements or criteria.
+It can be based on productivity, quality or safety objectives.
 While an incentive pay plan can be beneficial, there are 7 considerations that need to be understood beforehand if it is going to be successful:

 Collecting key performance data: Many companies don’t collect and report employee performance today.
 This is the first step.
 Research what it will take to put in place accurate collection of data in departments within the fulfillment center (picking, packing, receiving, replenishment, returns, etc.).
 This will need to include payroll costs.